compasjs/compas/docs/features/test-and-bench-runner.md

 });
 ```

-When `enforceSingleAssertion` is set to `true` in the config, the above is more
+Since the test runner enforces that each `test` or `t.test` should either do an
-idiomatically written as:
+assertion or call `t.test`, the above is more idiomatically written as:

 ```js
 mainTestFn(import.meta);